kubewarden/rfc/rfc/0000-template.md

 | Category     | [Category]                       |
 | RFC PR       | [fill this in after opening PR]  |

+# State: ACCEPTED
+[state]: #state

+Select one from:
+- `DRAFT`: Normal discussion and changes happen in this state.
+Achieving consensus on what to be done and how.
+Silence is not agreement but unanimity is not needed either.
+- `CANDIDATE`: Meant to prove that an implementation is feasible.
+Changes to the implementation can happen in this period, normally from feedback from the implementation.
+- `ACCEPTED`: Consensus exists that implementation has been a success.
+- `REJECTED`: No consensus either for the draft text or the implementation.
+- `OBSOLETE`: No longer relevant (overridden by other RFCs, object of enhancement no longer in use).

+Ideal progression:
+`DRAFT` (via a PR, until that PR is merged) -> `CANDIDATE` (iterate implementation) -> `ACCEPTED` (implementation is a sucess).

 # Summary
 [summary]: #summary